-The expected USE is calculated in accordance with the RSIG and as explained in the ESOO and Reliability Forecast Methodology Document10.
-It is compared against the interim reliability measure11.
-As per NER clause 11.132.2(b), if the expected USE exceeds the interim reliability measure, the forecast reliability gap is material.
+The expected USE is calculated in accordance with the RSIG and as explained in the ESOO and Reliability Forecast Methodology Document.
+It is compared against the interim reliability measure- or reliability standard.
+As per NER clause 11.132.2(b), if the expected USE exceeds the interim reliability measure until 30 June 2025, the forecast reliability gap is material.
+If the expected USE exceeds the reliability standard after 30 June 2025, the forecast reliability gap is material.